jsmolka/blog/content/eggvance/progress-report-4.md

   {{<image src="eggvance/safety-screen.png" caption="Mother 3 with color masking">}}
 {{</flex>}}

 Since the drawing process is separated from merging backgrounds and sprites into the final scene, transparent pixels must be marked as such.
 Luckily the most significant bit in each color doesn't carry information and can be (mis)used for this purpose.
-This means that transparent pixels are represented by the color 0x8000.
-This approach worked well until I booted the game Mother 3.
-Its intro screen uses 0x8000 to display white and messed up my whole system.
+This means that transparent pixels are represented by the color `0x8000`.
+The approach worked well until I booted the game Mother 3.
+Its intro screen uses `0x8000` to display white and messed up my whole system.

 ```cpp
 u16 Palette::colorBGOpaque(int index, int bank) {